Employment contracts can also be concluded temporary by law. However, these fixed term contracts are not always lawful.

 If you want to bring action against dismissal from the employment contract, it is only possible by filing a suit with the labor court at the latest three weeks after the deadline.
-If the labor court does not receive a suit for action by this deadline, the fixed term is considered lawful.
+The fixed-term employment contract is considered to be lawful if no action is received by the labour court within this period.
 If the employer does not extend the term of the contract, you should consult a lawyer as soon as possible.

 For this reason, I’m generally available within a day of your call.
 Click here for more information on my fees for an initial consultation.
 I will gladly represent you and your case in the labor courts of the City of Berlin and the State of Brandenburg.